 Each spring, we get busy planting, watering, and fertilizing trees in the field, and replacing trees harvested the previous year, and those lost over the winter.

 All summer we’re mowing grass and controlling weeds.
-From late summer we prune each tree individually, by hand, to maintain a straight ‘leader’; and to bring it as close as possible to an ideal form.
+From late summer on through the fall, we prune each tree individually, by hand, to maintain a straight ‘leader’; and to bring it as close as possible to an ideal form.
 “Good pruning is a combination of Botany and Bonsai!”

 Then each fall we mow our pollinator habitat meadows and get ready again for winter.

 When winter comes, we walk the deer fence to check for problems, but most of our work is indoors, preparing for the coming year.
 We order trees, tools, and supplies, repair equipment, and catch up with bookkeeping and paperwork.